-The most common reason cats become lost is that they have recently moved to a new area, have either escaped or been let out, and being unfamiliar with where they are, are unable to make their way back home.
+The most common reason cats become lost is that they have recently moved to a new area, have either escaped or been let out, and are unfamiliar with where they are, are unable to make their way back home.
 Cats are excellent escape artists and moving house is extremely stressful to a cat.

 The cat is a stray